kaiwren/goldberg/README.md

         config.environment_variables = {"FOO" => "bar"}
         config.after_build Proc.new { |build, project| `touch ~/Desktop/actually_built`}
         config.timeout = 10.minutes
+        config.nice = 19 # Use this to reduce the scheduling priority (niceness) of CPU intensive builds
+                         # that may otherwise leave the Goldberg web application unresponsive.
+Defaults to 0.
+                         # Valid range is -20 for the highest priority to 19 (on Linux) and 20 (on OSX)
+                         # for the lowest priority.
-        config.command = 'make' #to be used if you're using anything other than rake end
+        config.command = 'make' # to be used if you're using anything other than rake end

 If you want the project to be checked for updates every 5 seconds, you will need to change the poller frequency to less than 5 seconds using `goldberg.yml` as mentioned above.